ManuDev9/BnGameEvoslashOpen/README.md

 Tested with:
 - Unity 2022.3.16f1

+## What is it?
+Evoslash is a First-Person Sword Fighting game powerd by Bodynodes.
+With Bodynodes Sensor App you will be able to control your sword and to cut down objects and get points.
+The more points you get, the harder the game becomes.
+Are you up for the challenge?
+You can find the the APK here: https://github.com/ManuDev9/body-nodes-sensor/tree/master/android/BodynodesSensor/release

+Once installed, go to Evoslash main menu and press PLAY.

-Installation Notes:
+## Installation Notes
-- You need to download the submodules, here are the commands from the main directory "BnGameEvoslashOpen"
+You need to download the submodules, here are the commands from the main directory "BnGameEvoslashOpen"

       # You are inside "BnGameEvoslashOpen"
       cd Assets/Bodynodes